30 Years of Innovation: How Stereolithography Sparked Materialise’s Inventive Ethos

 Manufacturing was revolutionized in 1986 when the introduction of the stereolithography machine established the 3D printing industry.
 It was a huge step forward for the manufacturing industry and unlike anything ever seen before.
 Suddenly, designers could take an idea from concept to final product in just hours.
 The possibilities of all that could be created with this new technology felt limitless.

-Four years later, Fried Vancraen decided to purchase an SLA machine — the second of its kind in all of Europe — and founded Materialise.
+Four years later, Fried Vancraen decided to purchase a stereolithography machine — the second of its kind in all of Europe — and founded Materialise.
 Fried was fascinated by the power and potential of this technology and was attracted to the many possible solutions and applications empowered by it.
-With the power of SLA in the hands of the small group of forward-thinkers that started Materialise, an innovative company was born.
-Innovation began at Materialise immediately with this new, revolutionary technology, and this inventive mindset has only grown as decades passed, including various advancements in SLA.
+With the power of stereolithography in the hands of the small group of forward-thinkers that started Materialise, an innovative company was born.
+Innovation began at Materialise immediately with this new, revolutionary technology, and this inventive mindset has only grown as decades passed, including various advancements in stereolithography.

 Not just thinking big, but thinking better

-During Materialise’s first decade, the pioneering team continued printing, but they wondered how they could make SLA even better.
-There were a few issues they ran into with the first machines on the market: the recoaters came into contact with the layers as printing progressed, resulting in frequent breaks and flaws that required the team to begin the print from scratch again.
+During Materialise’s first decade, the pioneering team continued printing, but they wondered how they could make stereolithography even better.
+They ran into a few issues with the first machines on the market: the recoaters came into contact with the layers as printing progressed, resulting in frequent breaks and flaws that required the team to begin the print from scratch again.